East of England Bat Conference

 - Five minute bat group spotlight sessions will be scheduled between the main talks during the day

-- A Priorities Discussion Session for Bat Conservation in the East of England
+- A Priorities Discussion Session for Bat Conservation in the East of England.
+The priorities raised, their responses during the session and further updated information if applicable can be read here.

-There will be a choice of 90 minute workshops including:
+There was a choice of 90 minute workshops:

 - Surveying Buildings for Bats (Chris Vine)

-- Introduction to QGIS for Bat Groups (Steve Roe)
+- QGIS for Bat Groups: a discussion based workshop (Steve Roe)

 - Making Bats Memorable (Joe Nunez-Mino)

-There will also be a number of exhibition stands to browse and lots of bat workers to network with during the breaks.
+There were also a number of virtual exhibition stands that delegates were able to browse through on our Event app and lots of bat workers to network with in online chat during the breaks.
+We also ran an online raffle, raising funds for the National Bat Helpline.

 We are grateful to our sponsors for making these events possible.